connectitnet/powerdns-for-docker/README.md

 Docker image with [PowerDNS 4.1.x recursor](https://www.powerdns.com/).

 PowerDNS recursor is configurable via env vars.
-Every variable starting with `PDNS_` will be inserted into `/etc/pdns/recursor.conf` configuration file in the following way: prefix `PDNS_` will be stripped and every `_` will be replaced with `-`.
-For example, from above sql config, `PDNS_gmysql_host=sql` will become `gsql-host=sql` in `/etc/pdns/recursor.conf` file.
-This way, you can configure PowerDNS recursor any way you need within a `docker run` command.
+Every variable starting with `PDNS_` will be inserted into `/etc/pdns/recursor.conf` configuration file in the following way: prefix `PDNS_` will be stripped and every `_` will be replaced with `-` just like above.
+This way, you can configure the PowerDNS recursor any way you need within a `docker run` command.

-You can find [here](https://doc.powerdns.com/md/recursor/settings/) all available settings.
+All available settings can be found over [here](https://doc.powerdns.com/md/recursor/settings/).

 ### pdns-recursor Examples